SED4906/candela/README.md

     - Quester (not configured, run `ujust configure-mpd` first), a music player.
 - Preinstalled flatpaks, downloaded on first boot:
     - Bazaar, a flatpak installer.
 Use this to install most software.
-    - Kate, a text editor.
+    - KWrite, a text editor.
     - Loupe, an image viewer.
 Displayed as "Image Viewer" in the launcher.
     - Mission Center, a task manager.
 - Self-explanatory included software: